Galaxian3: Project Dragoon: Gameplay

 Galaxian3: Project Dragoon is a rail shooter video game.
-It uses Laserdisc-based video footage with 3D polygonal graphics overlayed on top.
+It uses Laserdisc-based video footage with 3D polygonal graphics overlaid on top.
 Each version supports a varied number of players; for instance, the theme park attraction allows for 28, while the PlayStation version only supports four.
 In the game, players assume control of the Dragoon, a massive space vessel created by the United Galaxy Space Force (UGSF) to destroy a race of hostile aliens known as the Unknown Intellectual Mechanized Species (UIMS).
 Players do not control the Dragoon directly, as it moves along a pre-set path; instead, they control a colored cursor that can fire lasers at incoming enemies.
 The objective is to make it towards the end without getting hit.
 All players share one health bar, labeled as "ENERGY" and positioned at the bottom of the screen.
 The meter depletes when the Dragoon is hit by enemies, obstacles, or projectiles.

 The story is set far into the future, where mankind is studying interstellar travel and exploring the outer regions of the Solar System.
 When a group of humans settle on the planet Alpha, they detect unusual crustal movements within its surface.
 In response, the UGSF is sent to investigate, only to discover the planet is being inhabited by the UIMS.
 The race is using Alpha to construct a powerful superweapon called Cannon Seed, capable of destroying any planet in its radius.
 To prevent Cannon Seed from destroying what is left of humanity, the UGSF deploys its largest and most-powerful starship, the Dragoon, to destroy the UIMS once and for all.